samkeen/dapper/README.md

 * none (template-less)
 * plain old php
 * twig
-* anthing that a Render adapter is written for.
+* anything that a Render adapter is written for.

 ## ORM support
 This is currently the glaring omission from this framework.
 It will be added in a pluggable manner similar to the templating strategy.